Brent crude falls towards $125 as China data spur demand worry

 EYES ON SUPPLY

-Investors are still spooked by supply concerns stemming from Iran's dispute with the West over its nuclear program, on top of lower output from Syria, South Sudan and Yemen.
+Investors are still spooked by supply concerns over Iran's dispute with the West over its nuclear program, on top of lower output from Syria, South Sudan and Yemen.

 Iranian President Mahmoud Ahmadinejad has launched a fresh tirade against the West, saying the Islamic Republic does not fear military action.